Mathematics Education

 Course content

-We attract an increasing amount of external funding for our research with grants from the ESRC, the Royal Society, the Nuffield Foundation, the British Academy, Action Medical Research and the HE STEM programme.
-In recent years we have hosted several prestigious fellowships:
+We attract an increasing amount of external funding for our research with grants from, for example, the ESRC, the Royal Society, the Nuffield Foundation, the British Academy, Action Medical Research and the HE STEM programme.
+Notable recent funding successes include the Centre for Mathematical Cognition which was established in 2019 with a £7.2m ‘Expanding Excellence in England’ grant from Research England and the Centre for Early Mathematics Learning which is funded by a £9.8m ESRC Centre grant.

 The Department of Mathematics Education is proud to be part of the ESRC Midlands Graduate School Doctoral Training Partnership (DTP) in partnership with the universities of Warwick, Nottingham, Birmingham, Aston and Leicester.